dmlc/dgl/docs/source/guide/message.rst

 Roadmap
 -------

-This chapter will introduce DGL's message passing APIs, and how to efficiently use them in both nodes and edges.
+This chapter introduces DGL's message passing APIs, and how to efficiently use them on both nodes and edges.
-The last section of this chapter will explain how to use implement message passing in heterogeneous graphs.
+The last section of it explains how to implement message passing on heterogeneous graphs.

 * :ref:`guide-message-passing-api`
 * :ref:`guide-message-passing-efficient`